Title IX Information/Uniform Complaint Procedures

 Uniform Complaint Procedures

 To report a verbal or written complaint, POLAHS students or parents/guardians of POLAHS students should submit the POLAHS Uniform Complaint Procedure (UCP) Form to the school principal within six months from the date the alleged incident occurred or first obtained knowledge.
 Complainants have a right to a timely and informal resolution at the school site.
-Complaints may be mailed to POLAHS, 250 W. 5th St., San Pedro, CA 90732, Attn: Principal, Tom Scotti or delivered to the front desk.
+Complaints may be delivered to the front desk or mailed to POLAHS, 250 W. 5th St., San Pedro, CA 90731

 If the complainant is dissatisfied with the school-site resolution, the complainant may file a written POLAHS Uniform Complaint Procedure (UCP) Form directly with the Board of Trustees.
 This will begin the investigation process which must be completed within 60 days.
-Complaints may be mailed to POLAHS, 250 W. 5th St., San Pedro, CA 90732, Attn: Board of Trustees or emailed to firstname.lastname@example.org.
+Complaints may be mailed to POLAHS, 250 W. 5th St., San Pedro, CA 90731,

 California Department of Education’s Office of Equal Opportunity